-Getting Around: You will definitely want a rental car on Maui.
+- You will definitely want a rental car.
 There are a few limo companies, cab service, and a shuttle service available, but they are few and far between, and outside of hiring a private car and driver, public transportation is virtually non-existent.
-Especially when staying in a private home, a rental car is a must-have for excursions, grocery shopping, etc…and how else are you going to visit that hidden waterfall or out-of-the-way beach?
+Especially when staying in a private home, a rental car is a must-have for excursions, grocery shopping, etc. And how else are you going to visit that hidden waterfall or out-of-the-way beach?

 - Afternoon sea level temperature ranges from 75° in the cooler months up to 90° in August and September.